 5. Air Conditioner Smells Like Burning Plastic

-If you’re noticing an air conditioner burning smell or that your air conditioner smells like fish, there could be a couple of things wrong.
+If you’re dealing with an air conditioner burning smell or that your air conditioner smells like fish, there could be a couple of things wrong.
 These include:

 • Broken capacitator that’s overheating the motor.